bekk/bekk-christmas/post/react/draft-back-to-basics.md

 calendar: react
 post_year: 2020
 post_day: 11
-title: "[Draft] Back to basics"
+title: Back to basics - Setting up a minimal React project from scratch
 image: https://images.unsplash.com/photo-1492584115029-f633e64c61fa?ixlib=rb-1.2.1&ixid=MXwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHw%3D&auto=format&fit=crop&w=2167&q=80
 ingress: It's so easy nowadays to get a web application up and running in just a couple of minutes.
 We've got tools like Create-react-app, React boilerplate, Slingshot etc., which let developers set up and prototype anything blazing fast.
-These tools come with Webpack, Babel and more already configured for you, so you don't have to know anything about it or what it is used for.
+These tools come with Webpack, Babel and more already configured for you, so you don't have to know anything about them or what they are used for.
   This is obviously very valuable and cost-effective, but we also have to remember to keep in touch with our roots and get some sense of what is going on under the hood.
 So for today's topic we will be going back to the basics and see how we can set up most of what we need from scratch!
 description: "Bekk Christms Webpack Babel React "
 links:
   - title: Webpack